hildjj/node-abnf/README.md

 ## API

 ### .parseFile(input)

-Parse the file with the given name, returning a promise for a Rules object
+Parse the file with the given name, returning a promise for a Rules object.

-### .parseString(input)
+### .parseString(input, grammarSource = "unknown")

-Parse the given string and return a Rules object
+Parse the given string and return a Rules object.
+The `grammarSource` is the name of the file that the input came from.

-### .parseStream(stream)
+### .parseStream(stream, grammarSource = "stdin")

 Read the stream, parse it, and return a promise for a Rules object.
+The `grammarSource` is the name of the file that the input came from.

+## Returned Rules object shape

 ### Rules.first

 The name of the first rule in the input grammar.

 ### Rules.defs

 A hash of Rule objects indexed by uppercase rulename.

 ### Rules.refs

 An array of RuleRef objects.

 ### Rule.name

 The name of the rule

 ### Rule.loc

 The Peggy location in the input file where the rule name was defined

 ### Rule.def

 The definition of the rule.
 More information forthcoming.

 ### RuleRef.name

 The name of the rule that was referenced

 ### RuleRef.loc

 The Peggy location in the input file where the rule name was referenced.

+---

 [![Tests](https://github.com/hildjj/node-abnf/actions/workflows/node.js.yml/badge.svg)](https://github.com/hildjj/node-abnf/actions/workflows/node.js.yml)
 [![codecov](https://codecov.io/gh/hildjj/node-abnf/branch/main/graph/badge.svg?token=waIK6vIrH6)](https://codecov.io/gh/hildjj/node-abnf)